Superalgos/Superalgos/README.md

 ### Starting a Strategy from Scratch

-> In addition to the explanations available here, [a comprehensive video tutorial for building strategies](https://youtu.be/ZlkGkxSMsio) is available in our YouTube channel.
+> In addition to the explanations available here, [a comprehensive video tutorial for building strategies](https://youtu.be/ZlkGkxSMsio) is available on our YouTube channel.
 The video is slightly outdated in the following aspects:
 > * it doesn't take transaction fees into account when running simulations;
 > * the Superalgos Desktop App (the client version of the Platform) does not feature a menu on top;
 > * simulations are no longer run clicking a button on the horizontal bar.